Game Taco agrees to buy skill-based games publisher WorldWinner from Sony

 Did you miss GamesBeat Summit 2021?
 Watch on-demand here!

 Skill-based mobile game platform Game Taco has agreed to acquire WorldWinner from Sony.
-The price of the deal wasn’t disclosed, but GamesBeat has learned that the price was in the high eight figures.
+The price of the deal wasn’t disclosed, but GamesBeat has learned that it’s in the high eight figures.

-WorldWinner is a skill-based game publisher that makes games where people can wager money and win cash.
+WorldWinner is a skill-based publisher that makes games where people can wager money and win cash.
 In the U.S., such games are legal in around 41 states, and Game Taco will pick up games such as Solitaire Rush, Bejeweled, Wheel of Fortune, Scrabble Cubes, Angry Birds: Champions, and Two Dots.
-The deal comes at a time with a lot of attention on skill-based games as rival Skillz went public through a special purpose acquisition company (SPAC) in December at a $3.5 billion valuation.
+The deal comes at a time with a lot of attention on skill-based games, as rival Skillz went public through a special purpose acquisition company (SPAC) in December at a $3.5 billion valuation.

-Boston-based WorldWinner is a 22-year-old company and a part of GSN Games, itself a division of Game Show Network under Sony Pictures Entertainment.
+The Boston-based WorldWinner is a 22-year-old company and a part of GSN Games, itself a division of Game Show Network under Sony Pictures Entertainment.
 Meanwhile, Platinum Equity has acquired a controlling interest in Game Taco in a bid to create a premium skill-based games platform in the U.S. It has rights to over 200 branded and original titles.

-David Nathanson, a former Fox media executive and founder of Platinum Equity, will serve as executive chairman of both Game Taco and WorldWinner, while Joshua Barrow will serve as CEO.
-The WorldWinner brand will continue operating under the Game Taco umbrella and under the leadership of WorldWinner’s general manager, Matt Turetzky.
+David Nathanson, a former Fox media executive, will serve as executive chairman of both Game Taco and WorldWinner, while Joshua Barrow will serve as CEO.
+The WorldWinner brand will continue operating under the Game Taco umbrella and the leadership of WorldWinner’s general manager, Matt Turetzky.

 “While we’ve been building out our technology and curating the game library, we see this market heating up,” said Barrow in an interview with GamesBeat.
 “I met David Nathanson in the last year and talked to him about him coming on as a strategic investor.
 We share our mutual desire to grow aggressively and look at acquisitions and Worldwinner was the very top of our list.”